 Please use your University of Toronto email to communicate with me with regard to personal matters.
-Please feel free and encouraged to contact the instructors using the contact information provided on the syllabus.
-Please also include "SOC207" and a brief description in the subject line.
-I will typically answer emails within 24 hours during the workweek (i.e. Monday through Friday, between 9 a.m. - 5 p.m.).
-Keep in mind that for simple questions, email is the preferred method of communication; however, for longer questions, students should come to office hours and I may occasionally ask that you schedule a meeting to discuss an issue if I do not feel I can provide an adequate response over e-mail.
+Please feel free and encouraged to contact the teaching team using the contact information provided on the syllabus.
+Please include "SOC207" and a brief description in the subject line.
+We will typically answer emails within 24 hours during the workweek (i.e. Monday through Friday, between 9 a.m. -5 p.m.).
+Keep in mind that for simple questions, email is the preferred method of communication.
+However, for longer questions students should come to office hours and we may request a conversation rather than answering long or complex questions over email.